Ontario Cervical Screening Guidelines (aka. When you should get your Pap test)

 If you have yet to have a Pap test and you’re over 21 and have been sexually active, book an appointment!
 If it’s been over 3 years since your last test, book an appointment!
 If you can’t remember when your last test was, book an appointment!

-If you love learning about your body and period, be sure to sign up for my monthly newsletter called The Flow for great and informative content like this!
+If you love learning about your body and period, be sure to sign up for my monthly newsletter called The Flow for other informative content like this!